techgnosis/hypervisors/readme.md

 Linux kernel feature.
 Uses the CPUs IOMMU to pass a device to a VM.
 VFIO can pass a real device or an SR-IOV VF.

 # Paravirtualization and VirtIO
 VirtIO is a driver spec.
 Linux kernel contains one set of VirtIO device driver "frontends".
 They communicate with the "backends" hosted in the qemu process.
-This is much less work for qemu than emulating a full device.
+This is much less work for the VMM than emulating a full device.

 # Emulation
 There are 4-5 devices that an OS needs to even boot and so these devices can't be paravirtualized and must be truly emulated